mwkldeveloper/MXFontpp/README.md

 # Usage

 Note that, we only provide the example font files; not the font files used for the training the provided weight *(generator.pth)*.
-The example font files are downloaded from [here](https://www.freechinesefont.com/tag/commercial-use-ok/).
+The example font files are downloaded from here.
+The ckpt can be found in [here](https://drive.google.com/drive/folders/1x1DahG0ilAnbL-8o6mq_C2fMas_udpYq?usp=drive_link).

 ## Preparing Data
 * The examples of datasets are in *(./data)*